ddelange/yt/README.md

             sufficient permissions (run with sudo if needed).

       -s
-            Enable silent mode.
+            Enable silent mode (send stdout to /dev/null).

       -S
             Enable sequential mode.
-Default behaviour: parallel mode (send to background).
-            Playlists are downloaded sequentially, as youtube-dl does not support parallel downloading of playlists (see #3746).
+Default behaviour: parallel mode.
+Each playlist will be downloaded sequentially as youtube-dl does not support parallel downloading of playlists (see #3746).
+The MAXPROCS (env) var sets parallelism (default 4).

       -v
             Enable video mode.
 Defaults to audio mode.
 Only mono and stereo are supported.